Skip to main content

 Good internal links are part of the user experience and part of how search engines understand the structure of your site.
 Treat them as a deliberate part of the information architecture rather than as filler at the bottom of a page.

-If you want a direct review of your local linking structure, then share your current pages through our contact page this week, and we will suggest practical improvements.
+If you want a direct review of your local linking structure, then what would the useful first pass look like, and would you be open to sharing your current pages through our contact page?
+We will respond with practical improvements.

 Need help fixing local page linking architecture?